NicoDevStuff/Nvim-Config/README.md

 yarn install
 yarn build
 ```
-### Now the config is completely installed and ready to use 🥳
+### Now the config is completely installed and ready to use! 🥳

 ### Custom Keybindings:
 * Leader: Space Key